Nicolás Maduro: Sanctions

 Thirteen government officials were sanctioned by the United States Department of Treasury due to their involvement with the 2017 Venezuelan Constituent Assembly election.
 Two months later, the Canadian government sanctioned members of the Maduro government, including Maduro, preventing Canadian nationals from participating in property and financial deals with him due to the rupture of Venezuela's constitutional order.

 After the Constituent Assembly election, the United States sanctioned Maduro on 31 July 2017, making him the fourth foreign head of state to be sanctioned by the United States after Bashar al-Assad of Syria, Kim Jong Un of North Korea and Robert Mugabe of Zimbabwe.
 Secretary of the Treasury Steven Mnuchin stating "Maduro is a dictator who disregards the will of the Venezuelan people".
 Maduro fired back at the sanctions during his victory speech saying "I don't obey imperial orders.
 I'm against the Ku Klux Klan that governs the White House, and I'm proud to feel that way."

 In March 2018, Maduro was sanctioned by the Panamanian government for his alleged involvement with "money laundering, financing of terrorism and financing the proliferation of weapons of mass destruction".

 Maduro is also banned from entering Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 After the breakdown of the Barbados Agreements, he disqualified the pre-candidate Maria Corina Machado through the Supreme Court, similar to the official government.
 After that, the US sanctions were reapplied under the Biden administration.

 In September 2024, an Argentine federal court issued an arrest warrant against Maduro and several other Venezuelan officials for crimes against humanity.

+In January 2026, the Swiss government imposed a four-year freeze on any assets held by Maduro and his close associates in Switzerland.
+That same month, Florida governor Ron DeSantis said that the Attorney General of Florida was “looking very seriously” at the possibility of filing state charges against Maduro, accusing him of bringing drugs to Florida.